 - Proper Cleaning

 Yup — you guessed it.
 Cleaning is on the list once again!
 Cleaning your tiles at least once a month is a fantastic way to get rid of build-up soap scum and other nasties especially in rooms such as the bathroom or laundry.
-As a general rule, most varieties of tiles only require cleaning with a mild detergent mixed with hot water, but be sure to check your product instructions for specifics (oh, and don’t forget to scrub the dirt out of your grout as well!).
+As a general rule, most varieties of tiles only require cleaning with a mild detergent mixed with hot water or to be safe it’s so much better to use eco friendly detergent instead of using harmful and strong detergent that might cause problems with your kids (oh, and don’t forget to scrub the dirt out of your grout as well!).

 - Repair Damage ASAP